cloudera/hue/docs/designs/authentication/saml.md

 Add tests (with the help of the Mock module) to check if:

 * Authentication with group list [] --> rejects
-* Authentication with group list missing one group --> rejetcs
+* Authentication with group list missing one group --> rejects
 * Authentication with group list intersecting all the required groups --> succeeds